rahma321/heavy-weather-sailing/content/post/covid-times/index.md

 ---
-title: Online teaching and other skills
+title: Online working
-subtitle: Suddenly, last April, we were working from home and everything was online.
+subtitle: Suddenly last April we were working from home and everything had goine online.

 # Summary for listings and search engines
-summary: Suddenly, last April, we were working from home and everything was online.
+summary: Suddenly last April we were working from home and everything had goine online.

 # Link this post with a project
 projects: []